Is Selling on Etsy Worth It: Key Points to Consider

 If your Etsy store is already connected to Printify and you choose an eCommerce platform or marketplace that has an automated integration with us, this will further simplify the whole process of moving your store.

-You can connect your new store to your Printify account and copy products from one store to another through My Stores without needing to recreate them from scratch.
+Connect your new store to your Printify account and copy products from one store to another through My Stores without needing to recreate them from scratch.

 Choose What Works Best for You